-Both drugs can also cause stomach upset and diarrhea.
-Atorvastatin has more intense versions of these side effects.
-Usually this resolves over a few weeks.
+Both drugs can cause stomach upset and diarrhea.
+These side effects usually resolve over the course of a few weeks.

 Liver and kidney disease

-If you have severe kidney disease, atorvastatin could be the better choice for you, since there is no need to adjust the dose.
-When simvastatin is given to those with severe kidney disease at the highest dose (80 mg per day) it may slow the kidneys.
-If you take it for an extended period of time, the amount of the drug in your system can add up.
-Talk to your doctor before taking any new drug, if you have severe kidney disease.
+If you have kidney disease, atorvastatin could be a good choice for you because there is no need to adjust the dosage.
+On the other hand, simvastatin can affect your kidneys when given at the highest dosage (80 mg per day).
+It may slow your kidneys.
+Simvastatin also builds up in your system over time.
+This means that if you take it for an extended period of time, the amount of the drug in your system can really add up.
+Your doctor might have to adjust your dosage.

-A high dose of atorvastatin (80 mg per day) is associated with a higher risk of stroke if you’ve had a stroke or TIA in the last six months.
-This and other statins could also increase your blood sugar and hemoglobin A1C, which is a measure of long-term blood sugar.
+A high dosage of atorvastatin (80 mg per day) is associated with a higher risk of hemorrhagic stroke if you’ve had an ischemic stroke or a transient ischemic attack (TIA, sometimes called a mini stroke), in the last six months.

-If you currently take simvastatin or atorvastatin, ask your doctor the following:
+If you currently take simvastatin or atorvastatin, ask your doctor the following questions: